A 2-DAY COURSE

 Profit & Loss Accounts, Cash Flow Statements and Balance Sheets

-Interpreting financial statements - measures of profitability, liquidity and solvency.
+Interpreting financial statements - measures of profitability,

 Cash flow forecasting

 instruction, discussion and some practical work.
 A full set of reference